HeroTeamLdn/prismic-nextjs-theme-website/README.md

 Then log into Prismic in the browser and create some content within the repository you just created.

+Update the contents of config.local.js with the endpoint and (if required) the api token to access the private Prismic repo.

 Run the build and see the content in your application.

 > **Delete from here up in the created project's README.md file**